EvaSeidlmayer/orcid-for-wikidata/README.md

 reads: An Article with Q-ID Q655717 has a DNB (P1292) that is: 041382137.

-Those datasets needs to be combined in a csv-file we call WIKIDATA-publications-ids.csv.
-As the files are so hugh we first merged doi.txt, pmid.txt and pmc.txt in a first step.
-And incleded eid.txt an dnb.txt in a second stript.
+Those datasets need to be combined in a csv-file we call WIKIDATA-publications-ids.csv.
+Since the files are hugh we first merged doi.txt, pmid.txt and pmc.txt .
+In a second step we merge eid.txt and dnb.txt.
+It might also help to split big files (pmid.txt, doi.txt) in chunks
+Your approach depends on your RAM.

-######first step:
+###### first step:
  _load txt data - only those columns we need: article-QID and identifier_

     doi_df = pd.read_csv('/home/ruth/ProgrammingProjects/enrich_with_orcid/data/WD-2021-Orcbot2.0_doi.txt', sep= " ", error_bad_lines=False, usecols=[0,2], low_memory=False)